eszeto001/webcam-ssd-osx-demo/README.md

 The basic code for a "hello world" webcam is fairly simple.
 (This is perhaps not the most robust code.
-But for demonstration purposes, removig all the cruft, it should suffice.)
+But for demonstration purposes, removing all the cruft, it should suffice.)

 ```python
 import cv2